 Thornton Glen is set during the 1950’s to 1960’s and is still very much under construction.
-In keeping with the aforementioned club tradition, this layout takes its name from the fact that – as described in greater detail on the club history page – the club originally started out in Thornton then later moved to Glenrothes.
+In keeping with the club tradition of naming layouts after local areas, this layout takes its name from the fact that – as described in greater detail on the club history page – the club originally started out in Thornton then later moved to Glenrothes.

 The stock running on this layout will consist of: